 The decision to end a marriage is a significant one, and the process to accomplish a divorce will vary depending upon whether you and your spouse can come to an agreement, or if the courts will need to be involved to resolve the many important issues linked to divorce.
 If you have no minor children and no property, divorce is relatively straightforward and can be accomplished with a relatively simple form and filing.
 However, if you have children, property, liabilities, and various responsibilities, it is important to ensure that your divorce agreement addresses them to protect your rights in the future.

-A local Trophy Club divorce lawyer from Mims Ballew Hollingsworth | Family Law can help guide you through the process and ensure that an agreeable outcome is achieved.
 We take the time to get to know the unique situation and goals of each of our clients to tailor services and a solution that best meets their needs.

 Going through a divorce can be a difficult process, and it will be different depending upon whether you are the “petitioner” or the “respondent”.
 The petitioner is the party that initiates the divorce by filing an Original Petition for Divorce with the appropriate county clerk.
 In terms of Trophy Club, that will be either the Tarrant County Clerk or the Denton County Clerk, depending on where your property is situated.